aome510/hackernews-TUI/README.md

 ## Default Shortcuts

 In each `View`, press `?` to see a list of supported keyboard shortcuts and their functionalities.
-Note that the shortcuts are fully [customizable](#user-defined-shortcuts).

 ![Example of a Help View](https://user-images.githubusercontent.com/40011582/147393555-5ca346ca-b59a-4a7f-ab53-b1ec7025eca4.png)

+The below sections will list the application's default shortcuts which can be customized by changing the key mappings in the configuration file.

 ### Global key shortcuts